lasthyphen/ortelius/README.md

-🔴WARNING: This has been deprecated, please read [this.](https://docs.djtx.network/build/tools/deprecating-ortelius) 🔴

 # Ortelius

-A data processing pipeline for the [Avalanche network](https://djtx.network).
+A data processing pipeline for the [Dijets network](https://dijets.io).

 ## Features